 The Region 5 Workforce Board (WDB) envisions an integrated cohesive workforce system that enables individuals to connect with the skill building resources available from all regional partners to prepare for economically self-sustaining in-demand jobs and that also enables employers to access the skilled human capital that is essential for productive and competitive business operations.
-The goals for the system are: • The usage of WorkOne offices by job seekers and employers will exceed the pre-Covid number of users by 5%. • A high level of service to priority individuals with barriers to employment will be achieved with at least 75% of Adult program participants from high priority underserved groups. • An effective referral and tracking system will be maintained to support job seeker success. • Local WorkOne offices will provide access for in-person services and have current technology.
-There will one or more comprehensive WorkOne Office/s in the Region with multiple affiliate offices or service access points. • Professional staff will be in all WorkOne offices to provide career services. • Four or more Business Service Representatives will provide the foundation for services to employers for the Region. • All of the performance metrics as negotiated with DWD will be achieved or exceeded. • Fiscal Accountability will be maintained with no findings in monitoring reviews and independent audits. • Customer Satisfaction ratings from both employers and job seekers will be above 90%. • For In-School Youth: Expand the JAG program to broaden JAG's reach to more in-school youth in Region 5, partnering with additional high schools to implement six new JAG programs.
+The goals for the system are: • The usage of WorkOne offices by job seekers and employers. • A high level of service to priority individuals with barriers to employment will be achieved with at least 75% of Adult program participants from high priority underserved groups. • An effective referral and tracking system will be maintained to support job seeker success. • Local WorkOne offices will provide access for in-person services and have current technology.
+There will be one or more comprehensive WorkOne Office/s in the Region with multiple affiliate offices or service access points. • Professional staff will be in all WorkOne offices to provide career services. • Two or more Business Service Representatives will provide the foundation for services to employers for the Region. • All of the performance metrics as negotiated with DWD will be achieved or exceeded. • Fiscal Accountability will be maintained with no findings in monitoring reviews and independent audits. • Customer Satisfaction ratings from both employers and job seekers will be above 90%. • For In-School Youth: Maintain one current JAG program in Region 5, partnering with additional high schools to implement additional In-School Youth programming.
 This expansion will help achieve regional goals of higher graduation rates, better employability skills, and increased college and career readiness among in-school youth. • For Out of School Youth: Strengthen partnerships with adult education centers and community colleges to increase the number of out-of-school youth attaining high school diplomas or equivalencies and industry-recognized occupational credentials by 10%. • Align training and education with high-demand industries to prepare out-of-school youth for careers in high-demand sectors, create a responsive workforce, reduce skills gaps, and enhance economic growth as evidenced by training related placements. • Provide more opportunities for in-school and out-of-school youth to engage in practical work experience, increasing work-based learning enrollments by 10%.
 Creating more internships, apprenticeships, and job-shadowing opportunities will lead to higher youth employment rates and better alignment between educational outcomes and industry needs.